 What TEN factors impact the cost of influencer marketing?

 The higher the volume of content that’s required the higher the cost, simple.
 However, many influencers will reduce their price per post for on-going promotion.
 Although a brand might spend more, they might end up getting better value for money.

 2) The expected reach of the posts (based on engagement metrics)

 Let’s use Instagram as an example.
 If a creator has 1m followers, but their last 10 posts have reached fewer than 10k impressions then why should they charge more than somebody who has 50k followers who does the same?
 At the end of the day impressions are what count.
 The reason you don’t see ‘audience size’ on this list is because it is the most over hyped metric.
 Finding true reach using recent engagement metrics to work out expected impressions is what’s important.

 3) The expected demographics (location, gender, age, interests etc)

-If you’re a UK based brand looking to hit a UK male dominated audience in the 18-24 range that’s probably going to come at a premium, as that’s a popular set of metrics.
+If you’re a UK based brand looking to hit a UK male dominated audience in the 18-24 range that’s going to come at a premium, as that’s a popular set of metrics to be targeting.

 4) The campaign’s duration